Suspended Somerset DA Thomas receives house arrest, bond revoked after latest charges

 That now includes allegations that Thomas assaulted his wife in 2021, and summary offenses stemming from claims that he struck a prosecution witness' car and taunted the man shortly after midnight March 31 in Windber, as well as two other alleged incidents that have not resulted in charges against him.

-The state prosecutors also cited other incidents detailed in their motion, including an incident in which Thomas allegedly followed his wife, Amy Thomas, into Windber Police Department's parking lot earlier this spring, as well as a 911 call on April 9 from a person who allegedly reported that the woman was being assaulted.
+The state prosecutors also cited other incidents detailed in their motion, including an incident in which Thomas allegedly followed his wife, Amy Thomas, into Windber Police Department's parking lot earlier this spring, as well as a 911 call on April 9 from a person who allegedly reported that Amy Thomas was being assaulted.
 No charges have been filed in either of those incidents.

 Latest allegations